Code-the-Dream-School/python-200/lessons/03_ML_classification/01_ml_preprocessing.md

 Before moving on, consider watching the following introductory video on PCA:
 [PCA concepts](https://www.youtube.com/watch?v=pmG4K79DUoI)

-PCA is by far the most popular dimensionality reduction technique: it provides a way to represent numerical data using much fewer features, which helps us visualize extremely complex datasets.
+PCA is by far the most popular dimensionality reduction technique: it provides a way to represent numerical data using many fewer features, which helps us visualize complex datasets.
 It also can be a useful preprocessing step for reasons discussed above (fighting overfitting, speeding up training).

 A helpful way to understand PCA is to return to the image example.
-A raw image may have millions of pixel values, but the intensity levels between many of those pixels fluctuate together.
+A raw image may have millions of pixel values, but the intensity levels between many of those pixels fluctuates together.
 Nearby pixels tend to be highly correlated: if a region of the image is bright, most pixels in that region will be bright too.
 This means the dataset looks very high dimensional on paper, but the underlying structure is much simpler.

 PCA directly exploits this correlation-based redundancy.
 It looks for features that vary together and combines them into a single *new feature* that captures their shared variation.
 These new features are called *principal components*.
-One nice feature is that principal components are ordered: the first principal component captures the single strongest pattern of redundancy in the dataset.
-For example, imagine a video of a room where the overall background illumination level changes.
+One nice aspect of PCA is that principal components are *ordered*: the first principal component captures the single strongest pattern of redundancy in the dataset.
+For example, imagine a video of a room where the overall background illumination level changes (for instance because there is a window that lets in light).
 That widespread, correlated fluctuation across millions of pixels is exactly the kind of pattern PCA will automatically detect.
 The entire background trend will be extracted as the first principal component, replacing millions of redundant pixel-by-pixel changes with a single number.
 It will basically represent the "light level" in the room.

 ![PCA Room](resources/jellyfish_room_pca.jpg)

 Now imagine in that video of the room that on the desk there is a small jellyfish toy with a built-in light that cycles between deep violet and almost-black.
 The group of pixels that represent the jellyfish all brighten and darken together in their own violet rhythm, independently of the room's background illumination.
 This creates a localized cluster of highly correlated pixel changes that are not explained by the global brightness pattern.
-Because this fluctuation is coherent within that region and independent from the background illumination, PCA will naturally identify this jellyfish pixel cluster as the *second* principal component.
+In a case like this, with pixels that fluctuate together independently of the background illumination, PCA would automatically identify the jellyfish pixel cluster as the *second* principal component.

 In this way, PCA acts like a very smart form of compression.
-Instead of throwing away random pixels or selecting every third column of the image, it builds new features that preserve as much of the original information as possible based on which pixels are correlated with each other.
+Instead of throwing away random pixels or selecting every third column of the image, it builds new features that preserve as much of the original information as possible based on which pixels are correlated with each other in a dataset.

-Interestingly, PCA offers a way to reconstruct the original dataset from these compressed features.
-By weighting and combining the principal components, you can approximate the original pixel values.
-In the jellyfish room example, knowing only two numbers (background brightness level and brightness of the jellyfish toy) would be enough to recreate the essential content of each frame, even though the full image contained millions of pixels.
-This would be let us represent an entire image with two numbers instead of millions!
+PCA offers a way to reconstruct the original dataset from these compressed features.
+In the jellyfish room example, PCA would let us represent each frame of the video using just two numbers: one for the overall background brightness level (the first principal component) and one for the brightness of the jellyfish toy (the second principal component).
+This is a huge reduction from millions of pixel values to just two numbers, while still capturing the essential content of each frame.

 In real datasets, the structure is not usually this clean, so you will typically need more than two components to retain the information in such high-dimensional datasets.
 PCA provides a precise way to measure how much variability each component captures, which helps you decide how many components to keep while maintaining an accurate, compact version of the original data.

 We are not going to go deeply into the linear algebra behind PCA, but will next go into a code example to show how this works in practice.

- ### PCA Demo Using the Olivetti Faces Dataset
+ ### PCA Demo

-In this demo, we will use the Olivetti faces dataset from scikit-learn to see how PCA works on a high-dimensional dataset.
+In this demo, we will use the Olivetti faces datasett.
+This dataset includes pictures of 400 faces.
 Each face image is 64x64 pixels, which means each image has 4096 pixel values.
 Each pixel in a grayscale image is a different feature, so that means each image lives in a 4096-dimensional space.
-However, many of those pixels are correlated with each other, because nearby pixels tend to have similar intensity values (for instance, the values around the eyes tend to fluctuate together).
+However, many of those pixels are correlated with each other: nearby pixels tend to have similar intensity values (for instance, the values around the eyes tend to fluctuate together).
 This makes the Olivetti dataset a great example for dimensionality reduction with PCA.

 First, some imports.